 The per capita income in Des Moines in 2018 was $28,554, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $114,216 for a family of four.
 However, Des Moines contains both very wealthy and poor people as well.

 Des Moines is an extremely ethnically-diverse city.
 The people who call Des Moines home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Des Moines residents report their race to be White, followed by Black or African-American.
 Des Moines also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.64% of the city’s residents.
-Important ancestries of people in Des Moines include Irish, English, Italian, and Dutch.
+People of Hispanic or Latino origin account for 13.55% of the city’s residents.
+Important ancestries of people in Des Moines include German, Irish, English, Italian, and Norwegian.

 The most common language spoken in Des Moines is English.
 Other important languages spoken here include Spanish and African languages.